azaj01/fara/README.md

 Notes:
 - If you're using Windows, we highly recommend using WSL2 (Windows Subsystem for Linux).
-Please the Windows instructions in the [Installation](#Installation) section.
+Please see the Windows instructions in the [Installation](#Installation) section.
 - You might need to do `--tensor-parallel-size 2` with vllm command if you run out of memory

 <table>